Spatiotemporal Differences of COVID-19 Infection among Healthcare Workers and Patients in China from January to March 2020: Experimental Results and Analysis

 \subsection{Spatial Differences between Healthcare Worker Infection and Patient Infection}

 The spread of COVID-19 in space is a dynamic process.
-To further compare the spatial distribution characteristics and differences between healthcare worker infection and patient infection, we first qualitatively analyzed medical care infection and patient infection at each time node at a time interval of 10 days.
-We first analyzed the spatial distribution characteristics of healthcare worker infection and patient infection at each time node with a time interval of 10 days and then quantitatively determined the spatial correlation between healthcare worker infection and patient infection at each time node.
+To further compare the spatial distribution characteristics and differences between healthcare worker and patient infections, we first analyzed the spatial distribution characteristics of healthcare worker and patient infections at each time node with a time interval of 10 days and then quantitatively determined the spatial correlation between healthcare worker and patient infections at each time node.
+In this section, the period from January 7, 2020, to February 16, 2020 was selected as the research interval.